alphagov/govuk-import-export-prototype/answer/shipping-goods.markdown

 ---
 {% contentfor summary %}

-Use a [Standard Shipping Note](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/442288/standard_shipping_note.pdf) (PDF, 23.1KB) (SSN) if you’re transporting goods overseas.
+Use a [Standard Shipping Note](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/442288/standard_shipping_note.pdf) (PDF, 23.1KB) (SSN) to transport goods overseas.

 You must use the SSN to give carriers and customs officials information about the goods and the companies involved in sending, shipping and receiving them.